tqhuy2018/Casper-Kotlin-sdk/README.md

 brew install maven
 ```

-Once you have maven install successfully in your machine, type this in the command prompt to check for it
+Once you have maven install successfully in your machine, type this in the Command Prompt or Terminal to check for it

 ```Kotlin
 mvn -v